Understanding Types of Hyperpigmentation: PIE, PIH, Melasma – and How to Treat Them Effectively

 🧬 Root Cause:

-Overstimulation of melanocytes due to inflammation
+Overactivity of melanocytes triggered by inflammation

 🎯 Best Suited Actives:

-Niacinamide: Minimises melanin transfer to skin cells.
+- Niacinamide: Reduces the transfer of melanin to skin cells.

 🧖♀️ Routine Tips: